-

 • Confectionery, chewing gum, coatings

-• Nutraceutical products based on plants, fruits, vinegar
+• Nutraceutical products made from plants, fruits, vinegar

-• Exfoliating or acidic cosmetic products (AHA, scrubs)
+• Exfoliating or acidic cosmetic products (AHAs, scrubs)

 • Fermented foods (wines, kombucha, vinegar, etc.)

-The HPLC method is particularly recommended for colored, viscous products or those containing several organic acids (e.g. citric, lactic, tartaric).
+The HPLC method is particularly recommended for colored, viscous products or products containing several organic acids (e.g. citric, lactic, tartaric).

 Regulations and standards

-Malic acid is an authorized additive (E296) in Europe in foodstuffs.
-Its dosage allows:
+Malic acid is an authorized food additive (E296) in Europe.
+Its dosage allows for:

 • Check the added concentration against the maximum permitted limits

-• Control levels in organic or “additive-free” products
+• Checking the levels in organic or "additive-free" products

-• Provide data for nutrition labeling compliant with INCO or FDA regulations
+• Providing data for nutritional labeling compliant with INCO or FDA regulations

-• Meet the requirements of quality labels or export certifications
+• Meeting the requirements of quality labels or export certifications

 It can also serve as an indicator of plant origin or maturity in certain processed products.